mesosphere-backup/dcos-cassandra-service/README.md

 This cluster will have 10 nodes and 3 seeds instead of the default values of 3 nodes and 2 seeds.
 See [Configuration Options](#configuration-options) for a list of fields that can be customized via an options JSON file when the Cassandra cluster is created.

+### Minimal Installation
+You may wish to install Cassandra on a local DCOS cluster for development or testing purposes.
+For this, you can use [dcos-vagrant](https://github.com/mesosphere/dcos-vagrant).
+As with the default installation, you must ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.
+Note that this configuration will not support replication of any kind, but it may be sufficient for early stage evaluation and development.

+To start a minimal cluster with a single node, create a JSON options file that contains the following:

+    {
+        "service" : {
+           "cpus": 0.1,
+           "mem": 512,
+           "heap": 256
+        },
+        "nodes": {
+            "cpus": 0.5,
+            "mem": 2048,
+            "disk": 4096,
+            "heap": {
+                "size": 1024,
+                "new": 100
+            },
+            "count": 1,
+            "seeds": 1
+        },
+        "executor" : {
+           "cpus": 0.1,
+           "mem": 512,
+           "heap": 256
+        },
+        "task" : {
+           "cpus": 0.1,
+           "mem": 128,
+        }
+    }

+This will create a single node cluster with 2 Gb of memory and 4Gb of disk.
+Note that you will need an additional 512 Mb for the DCOS Cassandra Service executor and 128 Mb for clusters tasks.
+The DCOS Cassandra Service scheduler needs 512 MB to run, but it does not need to be deployed on the same host as the node.

 ## Multiple Cassandra Cluster Installation